-- Edexcel Level 3 Diploma in Creative and Digital Media or OCR Level 3 Diploma in Creative and Digital Media Competence or AIM Awards Level 3 Diploma in Creative and Digital Media (QCF); - Reflective notes on induction, mentoring, reviews and pastoral care activities; - ERR form completed and signed off.
+- Completion certificate for the Combined qualification (B1); - Reflective notes on induction, mentoring, reviews and pastoral care activities; - ERR form completed and signed off.

 The on-the-job training hours required may vary depending on previous experience and attainment of the apprentice.
-Where a learner enters an Apprenticeship agreement having previously attained or acquired the appropriate competencies or knowledge, this prior learning needs to be recognised and documented using the relevant QCF credit transfer, QCF exemption or Recognition of Prior Learning (RPL) procedures (as off-the-job above).
+Where a learner enters an Apprenticeship agreement having previously attained or acquired the appropriate competencies or knowledge, this prior learning needs to be recognised and documented using the relevant credit transfer, exemption or Recognition of Prior Learning (RPL) procedures (as off-the-job above).
 The amount of on-the-job training required to complete the Apprenticeship under the Apprenticeship agreement may then be reduced accordingly, provided the total number of on-the-job hours for this framework can be verified for Apprenticeship certification.